 In addition to junk values, it is also highly recommended to disable HTML in WordPress comments as there are chances that malicious links or scripts can be executed once they are submitted to your website through the comments area.

-Simply add the following line to your functions.php file in your WordPress website in order to disable any junk characters or HTML that flows in through the comments section.
+Simply add the following line to your functions.php file in your WordPress website to disable any junk characters or HTML that flows through the comments section.

 add_filter( ‘pre_comment_content’, ‘esc_html’ );

 It doesn’t matter if you have enabled comment moderation on your WP blog.
-It’s better to prevent such malware rather than finding solutions later on.
+It’s better to prevent such malware rather than find solutions later on.

 Sophisticated WordPress Security Tips